Living-with-machines/T-Res/docs/source/experiments/index.rst

 1. Obtain the external resources
 --------------------------------

-Follow the instructions in the ":doc:`resources`" page in the documentation to obtain the resources required for running the experiments.
+Follow the instructions in the ":doc:`/getting-started/resources`" page in the documentation to obtain the resources required for running the experiments.

 2. Preparing the data